 To help underwrite the volunteer program and materials, there is a $25 program fee for the first year and a $10 renewal fee every year thereafter.
+(If you are a current volunteer that needs to pay your annual renewal fee, please click here).
 When you are accepted into the program you will be asked to turn in your volunteer application along with the $25 volunteer program fee.

 Naperville Area Humane Society has a large variety of volunteer opportunities available.
 With so many choices, it should be easy to find the perfect one for you!

-Pet Therapy: Visit area senior centers with your own dog or a NAHS sheler dog.
+Pet Therapy: Visit area senior centers with your own dog or a NAHS shelter dog.
 Your dog just needs to be well behaved and current on vaccinations.

 Humane Education: Teach youngsters about the responsibility of caring for animals and the love they get in return by helping with the NAHS’ summer camp, after school program, shelter tours and classroom presentations.
 Assistance is also need with marketing programs and developing school contacts.

 Paws for Tales: Visit a local school with your CGC or Delta certified dog giving children a chance to read a book to non-judgmental, supportive listener (your dog)!

 Birthday Party Coordinators: Help kids celebrate their birthday here at NAHS.
 Run the event the day of, and help them make memories to last a lifetime!

 Eagle Scout Projects: We are accepting proposals from Eagle Scouts, and have a list of projects that we need completed at the shelter.

 2) Then you will receive an email from Andrea going over the Volunteer Program, expectations, and requirements.
 In order to move on to the next step, you MUST respond to this email.